pirate/chrome-cdp-extension-bridge/README.md

 # MagicCDP

 CDP sucks today.
-It is difficult for agents and humans to use without a library because it lacks:
+It is difficult for agents and humans to use without a library because it was never designed for stateless remote browser automatiion.
+It lacks:

 - the ability to use it statelessly without maintaining mappings of sessionIds, targetIds, frameIds, execution context IDs, backendNodeId ownership, and event listeners
 - the ability to register custom CDP commands, abstractions, and events